skmatik/piot-home/README.md

 - react to rotary encoder button events (perform actions)
 - communicate with Arduino (act as remote terminal) using serial protocol
 ## Todo
-Sensors
-- ask periodically for current values on sensors and store them

 Rotary encoder interrupts:
 - button pressed
   - sleep mode -> turn on display, show current status of sensors